stanford-iprl-lab/ao-grasp/aograsp_dataset_utils/README.md

 ### Pre-processed object meshes (`aograsp_instances.zip`)

+We have pre-processed the PartNet-Mobility instances used by AO-Grasp by running V-HACD on their meshes to obtain convex meshes, which we find result in better collision geometries in PyBullet.
+Each instance directory contains the object URDF (`mobility.urdf`) as well as the pre-processed meshes in `textured_objs/`.

 Note: The instances we include here are only a subset of the PartNet-Mobility dataset.
 To download the full PartNet-Mobility dataset, visit their [webpage](https://sapien.ucsd.edu/downloads).

 ## Visualizing the AO-Grasp dataset